-- Embracing Diversity of Strategies: Seeing the successes and efforts of our partners as a part of their work, CJNV believes that a vibrancy and diversity of strategies and entry-points are needed to bring about a just and equitable end to the Occupation.
+- Embracing Diversity of Strategies: Seeing the successes and efforts of our partners as a part of their work, CJNV believes that vibrancy and diversity of strategies and entry-points are needed to bring about a just and equitable end to the Occupation.

-CJNV strengthens and uplifts a robust and connected movement of Palestinians, Israelis and diaspora Jews committed to active shared-resistance.
+- CJNV strengthens and uplifts a robust and connected movement of Palestinians, Israelis, and diaspora Jews committed to active shared-resistance.
 Campaigns to achieve such goals utilize practices such as:

 - Running delegations and campaigns which bring communities together for Palestinian-led nonviolent civil resistance (nonviolent direct action, community co-resistance projects, and critical education), thereby modeling and amplifying the viability of shared-resistance.